Hard Drive Grinding?

 Why Grinding Is the Most Severe Hard Drive Symptom

-- !Heads have crashed into the platters — The protective air gap has failed
+- !Heads have crashed into the platters; the protective air gap has failed

-- !Debris is contaminating the drive — Scraped material causes additional head crashes
+- !Debris is contaminating the drive; scraped material causes additional head crashes

-- !Damage spreads with every rotation — Platters spin at 5,400-7,200 RPM
+- !Damage spreads with every rotation; platters spin at 5,400-7,200 RPM

 Our Austin lab operates on a transparency-first model.
 We use industry-standard recovery tools, including PC-3000 and DeepSpar, combined with strict environmental controls to make sure your hard drive is handled safely and properly.
 This approach allows us to serve clients nationwide with consistent technical standards.

-Open-drive work is performed in a laminar-flow bench filtered to 0.02 µm, verified using TSI P-Trak instrumentation.
+Open-drive work is performed in a ULPA-filtered laminar-flow bench, validated to 0.02 µm particle count, verified using TSI P-Trak instrumentation.

 Transparent History